 Suspect in Mangaluru airport bomb case surrenders before

-A 36-year-old man, who is suspected to have planted the explosive at the Mangaluru Intentional Airport, surrendered before the police here on Wednesday, officials said.
-The man turned up at the DGP and IGP office here, where he has been detained for inquiry and medical tests.
+A 36-year-old man, who is suspected to have planted the explosive at the Mangaluru international airport, surrendered before the police here on Wednesday, officials said.
+The man turned up at the Director-General of Police office here, where he has been detained for inquiry and medical tests.

 The suspect has been identified as Adithya Rao, a native of Manipal, they said, adding he resembled the one captured on CCTV footage at Mangaluru airport.
 The suspect confessed to having planted the bomb at the airport, sources said.

-Meanwhile, a team of police officials from Mangaluru have arrived in the city to question the suspect.
-Mangaluru city police commissioner P S Harsha tweeted that the investigation team will question the suspect and will initiate further necessary legal action.
+Meanwhile, a team of police officials from Mangaluru has arrived in the city to question the suspect.
+Mangaluru City Police Commissioner P S Harsha tweeted that the investigation team will question the suspect and initiate further legal action.

-Police sources said, Rao, who was taken to Halsoor Gate police station in Bengaluru for questioning, is an engineering graduate and an MBA holder.
+Police sources said Rao, who was taken to Halsoor Gate police station in Bengaluru for questioning, is an engineering graduate and holds a post-graduate degree in business administration.
 He had earlier been arrested for making a hoax bomb call to Bengaluru airport in 2018 and was jailed for six months.

-This was an act of revenge as he was denied the job of a security guard at the Bengaluru International Airport which he had applied for due to lack of certain documents, they said.
+This was an act of revenge as he was allegedly denied the job of a security guard by the Bengaluru airport, for lack of certain documents.
 Rao had come to Bengaluru in 2012 seeking a job and landed one in a private bank, which he resigned.

 He then returned to Mangaluru, where he worked as a security guard for six months and then as a cook in Puthige Mutt in Udupi.
 Later, he went back to the state capital and joined an insurance company, which he left and tried to become a security staff at the airport, the sources said.